esauvisky/bravo/README.md

 ### Disclaimer

 >*I've never used docker before, though I took the challenge — **at the expense of maybe failing the test** — just for the sake of learning.
-It looks like a ridiculously useful tool, and I'm certain I'll continue to make use of it in my future projects, regardless of whether I pass this test or not.
+It looked like such a ridiculously useful tool, that I'm certain I'll continue to make use of it in my future projects, regardless of whether I pass this test or not.
 Keep in mind that I'm quite aware that the way I set it up for this project may look a bit funky, but that's to be expected as I'm still in the beggining of docker's learning curve.*

 >*On the other hand, though, if anything regarding Wordpress looks a bit funky, well... that's simply because it's Wordpress.*